rh8991/signal-processing-roadmap/SonicScope/README.md

 🧠 Want to understand this better?
 Read more in the [SciPy WAV documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.wavfile.read.html)

-## 🔍 FFT & Domain Plots

-The **FFT** feature computes the frequency spectrum of your signal and overlays it in the Frequency Domain tab.
-Plots are interactive and powered by **Plotly**, giving real-time signal feedback for deeper analysis.

 ## 🤝 Contributing

-Contributions, ideas, and feedback are welcome!
+Contributions are welcome!

-* Feel free to fork the repo and submit a pull request
+- Fork the repo and open a PR
-* Open an issue to suggest features or report bugs
-* Star ⭐ the repo if you find it useful!
+- Report issues or suggest features
+- ⭐ Star the project to support it!

 GitHub: [https://github.com/rh8991/signal-processing-roadmap](https://github.com/rh8991/signal-processing-roadmap)

 ## 📄 License

-This project is licensed under the MIT License.
+MIT License – free to use, modify, and distribute.